 Potential Solution:

-Option 1: clarify that although the standard mandates to order, but this order has no significance (i.e. the STA is free to interpret element 2 before element 1, this is implementation-dependent).
+Option 1: clarify that although the standard mandates to order the elements in the response, this order has no special significance for the way the STA should interpret the elements in the response (i.e. the STA is free to interpret element 2 before element 1, this is implementation-dependent).

 Thus, add to 11.22.3.3.1:

 The ANQP response should consist of ANQP elements having Info IDs present in the Query List ANQP- element response (if present) plus zero or more responses to other query elements; these ANQP elements shall be chosen from among those listed in Table 9-331 having an element type of S in Table 11-14 and shall be ordered by nondecreasing Info ID.
+The non-AP STA may interpret ANQP-elements in any order.

 Option 2: define an order.
 For example, FQDN, then RCOI, then MNC/MCC, then Realm.
 Simlarly for Civic and Geospatial, use geospatial first, then civic.